ldesousa/hex-utils/README.md

 Licence
 -------------------------------------------------------------------------------

-This grammar is released under the EUPL 1.1 licence.
+This suite of programmes is released under the EUPL 1.1 licence.
 For further details please consult the LICENCE file.